zhulingbiezhi/theme-stack-blog/content/post/2025/3d-printer/popular_octoprinter_plugin.md

 title: "The Best OctoPrint Plugins And How To Install Them"
 date: "2022-08-12"
 slug: "best-octoprint-plugins"
 categories:
   - 3d-printing
 keywords:
   - octoprint
   - 3d-printing
   - plugins
   - raspberry-pi
+  - octoprint monitoring
+  - 3d printer remote control
+  - print failure detection
+  - 3d printer camera setup
+  - bed visualization
+  - print time estimation
+  - 3d printing timelapse
+  - layer progress display
+  - octoprint themes
+  - firmware updater
+  - temperature monitoring
+  - smart power control
+  - octoprint plugin installation
+  - best octoprint plugins
+  - AI print monitoring
+  - progress bar plugin
+  - smart 3d printing assistant
+  - auto shutdown feature
+  - gcode editor
+  - touch screen interface
+  - region exclusion
+  - remote printer management
+  - octoprint dashboard
+  - print failure prevention
+  - wireless 3d printing
+  - octoprint mobile app
+  - print quality monitoring
 image: "https://www.obico.io/assets/images/octoprint-logo.png"
 description: "A comprehensive guide to the most popular OctoPrint plugins that enhance your 3D printing experience, including installation instructions and usage tips."
 ---

 # The Best OctoPrint Plugins And How To Install Them

 **This article was updated on August 12, 2022**

 [OctoPrint](https://octoprint.org/) is a web interface dedicated to making 3D printing easier by allowing you to control and monitor the process.
 The software allows you to access and control virtually any parameter on your printer.

-Moreover, in a heart-warming, traditional internet fashion, it’s open source.
+Moreover, in a heart-warming, traditional internet fashion, it's open source.

 There is a vast database of plugins developed by the 3D printing community that make your experience with [OctoPrint](https://octoprint.org/) even better, and here we list and explain the most popular ones.